 MSSC offers members discounted disability insurance and long-term care insurance policies.

 MSSC members can receive up to six free, confidential teletherapy sessions with a vetted therapist.
 Physicians who are interested can complete an application at www.thebattlewithin.org/frontline-therapy-network.
 Here is a link for more information: Frontline Therapy Network

 MSSC also partnered with WorkWell KS to provide help for other health care team members.
 Free resources include training for employees on mindfulness and stress management.
 Here is a link for more information: WorkWell KS

 MSSC also compiled a list of local counselors and psychiatrists who offered to see MSSC physicians and staff (for a fee).
 Contact MSSC is you would like this list.

 MSSC maintains a Physician Finder database on its website.
 It also regularly receives phone calls from the public seeking physician recommendations.

 MSSC Legislative Committee

 This committee works closely with MSSC’s executive director and KMS staff to monitor legislative issues related to the practice of medicine in Kansas, including medical malpractice, regulations and scope of practice.
 The committee communicates its positions and concerns to the Sedgwick County Legislative Delegation.
 MSSC board members also travel to Washington, D.C., each year to meet with members of Congress.

 Membership meetings provide networking opportunities and informative presentations.
-Some meetings also offer CME credit.
+MSSC also helps sponsor meetings that offer CME credit.

 Young Physicians Group